Backup, restoration, and migration

 If your backup is encrypted, you must check the Encrypted backup box.
 If a passphrase was supplied during the creation of your backup (regardless of whether it is encrypted), then you must supply it here.

-Note: The passphrase which was supplied when the backup was created was used for both encryption/decryption and integrity verification.
+Note: The passphrase which was supplied when the backup was created is used for both encryption/decryption and integrity verification.
 If the backup was not encrypted, the supplied passphrase is used only for integrity verification.
+All backups made from a Qubes R4.0 system will be encrypted.

 - When you are ready, click Next.
 Qubes will proceed to restore from your backup.
 Once the progress bar has completed, you may click Finish.